avaframe/AvaFrame/docs/moduleAna5Utils.rst

   The simulated **range-time diagram** requires info on the coordinates of the radar location (x0, y0), a point in the direction of the field of view (x1, y1), the aperture angle and the width of the range gates.
-The maximum approach velocity is indicated in the distance-time diagrams with a red star and is computed as the ratio of the distance travelled by the front and the respective time needed for a time step difference of at least `minVelTimeStep` which is set to 2 seconds as default.
+The maximum approach velocity is indicated in the distance-time diagrams with a red star and is computed as the ratio of the distance traveled by the front and the respective time needed for a time step difference of at least `minVelTimeStep` which is set to 2 seconds as default.
+The approach velocity is a projection on the horizontal plane since the distance traveled by the front is also measured in this same plane.

 Theory